-- A. Injectable medications may be administered to an individual served according to their prescriber's order and written instructions when one of the following conditions has been met: - o A registered nurse or licensed practical nurse will administer injections. - A supervising registered nurse with a prescriber's order can delegate the administration of an injectable medication to unlicensed staff persons and provide the necessary training. - O There is an agreement that must be signed by HMC, the prescriber, and the individual served and/or legal representative will be maintained in the service recipient record.
-This agreement will specify: - What injection may be given and - When and how the injection may be given. - o That the prescriber retains responsibility for HMC to give the injection. - B. Only a licensed health care professional is allowed to administer psychotropic medications by injection.
+- A. Injectable medications may be administered to an individual served according to their prescriber's order and written instructions when one of the following conditions has been met: - A supervising registered nurse with a prescriber's order can delegate the administration of an injectable medication to unlicensed staff persons and provide the necessary training. - B. Only a licensed health care professional is allowed to administer psychotropic medications by injection.
 This responsibility will not be delegated to unlicensed staff.